Votto inches from HR record, Báez helps Mets rally past Reds

 ROSTER MOVES

-The Mets formally optioned Williams to Triple-A Syracuse.
-LHP Anthony Banda was designated for assignment, and RHP Akeem Bostick was assigned outright to Syracuse.
+The Mets formally optioned Williams to Triple-A Syracuse, where he started Saturday and pitched six solid innings in a win over Scranton/Wilkes-Barre.
+The right-hander gave up two runs and four hits with six strikeouts and one walk. … LHP Anthony Banda was designated for assignment, and RHP Akeem Bostick was assigned outright to Syracuse.

 UP NEXT